FreeRTOS/FreeRTOS-Kernel/Test/VeriFast/tasks/vTaskSwitchContext/README.md

 # Checking the Proof
-The proof can be checked by running one of the scripts 'run-verifast.sh' and 'run-vfide.sh' residing in this directory (see repo structure above).
+The proof can be checked by running one of the scripts `run-verifast.sh` and `run-vfide.sh` residing in this directory (see repo structure above).
 Both scripts preprocess the annotated code with Clang and rewrite syntax VeriFast does not understand into something equivalent.
-The result is written to a temporary file ('preprocessed_files/tasks_vf_pp.c') before it is processed by VeriFast.
+The result is written to a temporary file (`preprocessed_files/tasks_vf_pp.c`) before it is processed by VeriFast.
 This file contains a copy of all the code and annotations required to check the proof.